aksommerville/fullmoon/README.md

 - - [ ] fmn_password_check_business_rules(): reenable once ready
 - - [ ] We are likely to breach the size limit for Pico and Tiny.
 What can we do to reduce size?
 - - [ ] Cosmetic feedback for animation spell.
 Grow flowers or something?
+- - [ ] Retain password on Quit
+- - [ ] Retain action on Continue
 - [ ] Second pass populating the world
 - - [ ] swamp: First half needs some hazards or puzzles
+- - [ ] treadle to reset alpha blocks
 - [ ] Before releasing for Thumby, validate FMN_PASSWORD_SEQUENCE hard.
 Is it possible to violate sequence?
 - [ ] Audio
 - - [ ] songcvt: loop point